gzachs/securebyte/content/posts/2023/2023-03-05-important-linux-commands-you-should-know.md

 title: "Important Linux Commands You Should Know"
 date: 2023-03-05T17:49:18+04:00
 draft: false
+categories: Linux
+tags:
+  - Linux Fundamentals
 ShowToc: true
 TocOpen: true
 author: Gino
 ---

-Here are some notes on Luke Smith's quick overview of some basic Linux commands, which are useful for interviews, to get file and system information.
+Here are some notes on [Luke Smith's quick overview](https://www.youtube.com/watch?v=Gl4DKyicKKg) of some basic Linux commands to get file and system information.
 As always, the best way to remember these commands is to set up a [Linux VM](https://www.virtualbox.org/wiki/Downloads) and practice.

 ## date